Dominance of Veiled Heart

 I HAVE NO IDEA!!!
 Think, think, think!
 What would make a good answer?
 There was no way that bored face would care about modern dance or songs.

 I glance around the room, my eyes landing on ancient carvings along the stone pillars.
-Symbols… letters…
+Numbers… letters…

 "I-I can read and write different languages!"
 I blurt out, eyes closed.
 Please let this work!